wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 contain switches that configure automatic update.
 In my case (`Ubuntu 20.04 LTS`), it is a file named `10periodic`, and I disabled the switch `APT::Periodic::Update-Package-Lists` by changing its value to `"0"`.

+Please note that what I described in this section only applies to an emulated system, where security is not a concern, and that we want to minimize performance noise introduced by unrelated applications as much as possible.
+On an Ubuntu distribution for daily usage, it is strongly recommended that you should enable automatic update, and periodically install these updates to keep the system secure.